alvarolm/GoGuru/README.md

 GoGuru is released under the MIT license.
 See [LICENSE.md](LICENSE.md)

 GoGuru is the copyrighted work of *The GoGuru Authors* i.e me ([alvarolm](https://github.com/alvarolm/GoGuru)) and *all* contributors.
-If you submit a change, be it documentation or code, so long as it's committed to GoOracle's history I consider you a contributor.
+If you submit a change, be it documentation or code, so long as it's committed to GoGuru's history I consider you a contributor.
 See [AUTHORS.md](AUTHORS.md) for a list of all the GoGuru authors/contributors.